 - If you’re interested in keeping your pet, you’ll find our alternatives and resources below that can help you address medical, behavioral and other concerns.

-- If you need to bring your pet to San Diego Humane Society, please call 619-299-7012 to make a pre-admission phone appointment so we can provide you with instructions on how to give up your pet safely.
+- If you need to surrender your pet to San Diego Humane Society, please call 619-299-7012 to make an appointment so we can provide you with instructions on how to give up your pet safely.

 - Due to the unique housing and husbandry needs of livestock, San Diego Humane Society is only able to admit a limited number of livestock at any given time.
 For owners seeking to surrender livestock, we recommend first exploring rehoming resources and rescue partners.
 If these options do not meet your needs, please contact us for further support.

-Have questions about giving up a pet?
+Have questions about rehoming your pet without taking them to a shelter?
 Email [email protected] for assistance.